sharmeelee/data-512/data-512-a1/README.md

 # data-512-a1
 This folder contains a tutorial for how to gather, process and analyze data from the Wikipedia API for pageviews from different access types such as desktop and mobile sites.
-## Goal: Utilize Wikipedia traffics APIs
+## Goal: Utilize Wikipedia traffic APIs to analyze the pageviews of English Wikipedia on a monthly basis from different access types.

 ## Source Data
 Licensed and subject to terms of use: https://www.mediawiki.org/wiki/REST_API#Terms_and_conditions.
 It is developed and maintained by WMF's Analytics and Services teams, and is implemented using Analytics' Hadoop cluster and RESTBase